 Pompeii in Campania Region of Italy

-The eruption of Mount Vesuvius completely destroyed the city in 79 AD and the city was buried under molten lava.
+The eruption of Mount Vesuvius completely destroyed the city in 79 AD, and the city was buried under molten lava.
 The melt dried over time.
-The city is one of monuments in the world that represents the people’s unfortunate fate at the time of the volcano eruption.
+The city is one of the monuments in the world that represents the people’s unfortunate fate at the time of the volcano eruption.
 For example, the meat and fish in the store, the bread in the bakery, the bathhouse, the amphitheater, the church, the temples, and more remain intact.

 Ephesus in Izmir Province of Turkey

-Tourists can find Ephesus is near the Selçuk in Izmir province.
+Tourists can find Ephesus near the Selçuk in Izmir province.
 Ephesus is one of the most important Roman-Greek landmarks of the world in the Eastern Mediterranean.
 It was one of the most powerful trading ports and sacred places in the cult of Artemis.

 Moreover, if you are traveling in the summer, it is best to go outside early in the day or late at night for cooler temperatures and less crowd.